Nir Rosen

-Nir Rosen (born May 17, 1977 in New York City) is an American journalist and chronicler of the Iraq War, who resides in Lebanon.
+Nir Rosen (born May 17, 1977, New York City) is an American journalist and chronicler of the Iraq War, who resides in Lebanon.
 Rosen writes on current and international affairs.
 In 2014 he was a special adviser for the Centre for Humanitarian Dialogue, a conflict resolution NGO.

-Journalistic and academic work
+Career

 Nir Rosen was born in New York City and attended the High School of Music And Art.
 Rosen is known for his writings on the rise of violence in Iraq following the 2003 invasion, which form the basis of his first book, In the Belly of the Green Bird (2006).
 He spent eight years in Iraq reporting on the Coalition occupation, the relationship between Americans and Iraqis, the development of postwar Iraqi religious and political movements, inter-ethnic and sectarian relations, and the Iraqi civil war.

 He has regularly contributed to leading periodicals, such as Atlantic Monthly, The Washington Post, the New York Times Magazine, the Boston Review, and Harper's.
 He contributed to the footage of Iraq in Charles Ferguson's documentary No End In Sight and was also interviewed for the film.
 Rosen has written extensively against the surge in Iraq, notably in a March 2008 article for Rolling Stone.

 From 2005 to 2008, Rosen was a fellow at the New America Foundation.
 In September 2007, he was the C.V.
 Starr Distinguished Visitor at The American Academy in Berlin.
 On April 2, 2008, Rosen testified before the U.S. Senate Foreign Relations Committee at their hearings on political prospects in Iraq after the surge.

 In 2010, he published his second book, Aftermath.
 From 2008 to 2011, Rosen was a fellow at the Center on Law and Security at the New York University School of Law, until his resignation in the wake of his controversial statements about Lara Logan's sexual assault in Egypt.